wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-php-mysql-deploy-use-git.md

 * **index.php**: Displays a form for registration and a table containing registrant information.

 To build and run the application locally, follow the steps below.
-Note that these steps assume you have PHP, the MySQL Command-Line Tool (part of MySQL), and a web server set up on your local machine, and that you have enabled the [PDO extension for MySQL][pdo-mysql].
+Note that these steps assume you have the PHP and MySQL Command-Line Tool (part of MySQL) set up on your local machine, and that you have enabled the [PDO extension for MySQL][pdo-mysql].

 1. Connect to the remote MySQL server, using the value for `Data Source`, `User Id`, `Password`, and `Database` that you retrieved earlier: